penpot/penpot-plugins/docs/publish-package.md

 ## Important Reminders

-Ensure to update the [penpot-plugin-starter-template](https://github.com/penpot/penpot-plugin-starter-template) with every release to provide developers with the latest configuration and features.
+- Ensure to update the [penpot](https://github.com/penpot/penpot/blob/develop/frontend/package.json) and [penpot-plugin-starter-template](https://github.com/penpot/penpot-plugin-starter-template) with every release to provide developers with the latest configuration and features.

+- Update the API documentations following [this documentation](api-docs.md).

 ## Relevant Files and Scripts